CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

     * This was my mistake!
 I forgot to invert the logic of the probe pin.
 To fix it you can either:

         * Navigate to the `[probe]` section of the config file and change `pin: PA11` to `pin: !PA11`.

-        * Do a `git pull` of this repository and replace your old config files with the updated ones.

 4. Why is my printer timing out when I home it?